fuseraft/kiwi/docs/lib/log.md

   - [`info(_message, _source)`](#info_message-_source--)
   - [`error(_message, _source)`](#error_message-_source--)

-## Importing the Module
+## Importing the Package

-To use the `log` module, import it at the beginning of your Kiwi script.
+To use the `log` package, import it at the beginning of your Kiwi script.

 ```ruby
 import "@kiwi/log" as logger
 ```

-## Module Functions
+## Package Functions

 ### `set_file(_file_path)`